 Let us turn to the question: How far has our understanding of the ionosphere and ionospheric plasma instabilities in particular advanced?
 The answer to this question will be given within the framework set forth in the preceding paragraphs.
 Evidently there is a strong theoretical bias in this approach and it does the disservice of minimizing the importance of experimental results.
-Hence, it should be clearly stated that the theoretical papers referred below all give careful attention to the experimental data which, in many cases, provided the theoretical puzzles in the first place.
-The references cited in the theoretical papers provide a good guide to the experimental literature.
+Hence, it should be clearly stated that the theoretical papers referred below all give careful attention to the experimental data which, in many cases, provided the theoretical papers provide a good guide to the experimental literature.